NOOR-404/Facebook-SSL-Pinning-Bypass/README.md

 🛡️ Defensive Security

-The knowledge gained from this research can also be used to improve Android application security.
+The same research can be used to improve Android application security.

 Recommended areas of study: